the emotional life

 • you can’t win if you don’t play

-The comedy improv teacher Jimmy Carrane mentioned in a blog post that the Illinois State Lottery once had a slogan that went: You can’t win if you don’t play.
+The comedy improv teacher Jimmy Carrane mentioned in a blog post that the Illinois State Lottery once had a slogan that went: You can’t win of you don’t play.
 Although I’m not endorsing gambling here, we can apply this slogan to how we practice mindfulness.
 If we approach our practice as a grim duty to…

 Read More